 What Are Swollen Lymph Nodes?

-What Causes Swollen Lymph Nodes in Pregnancy?
+What Causes the Lymph Nodes to Swell During Pregnancy?

+Your lymph nodes may swell during pregnancy in response to an infection or illness.
+Having swollen lymph nodes is a sign that your lymphatic system is functioning well.
 Sometimes the swelling may occur under the arm due to milk production in the breasts or in the neck region due to infection in the upper respiratory system in pregnancy.
 It can also be caused due to parasites found in soil and cat litter or due to uncooked meat containing parasites.
 Enlargement of the gland is sometimes gradual or rapid.
 The other reasons responsible for it are common infections, immune system disorders, cancer, etc.

-Symptoms of Swollen Lymph Nodes during Pregnancy
+Symptoms of Swollen Lymph Nodes During Pregnancy

-How to Treat Swollen Lymph Nodes while Pregnant
+How to Treat Swollen Lymph Nodes While Pregnant

 When to Consult a Doctor